 The following figure presents the results for ideal network conditions.
 As expected, the tracking error decreases with increasing number of iterations since the estimation error of each camera is diffused over the other cameras.
 ICF outperforms KCF by sharing prior information about absence of measurements when the targets are outside the FoV of cameras.
-We also compare the consumption of these two approaches.
+We compare the consumption of these two approaches.
 The same figure shows that ICF requires more than twice the energy of KCF for any iteration of the consensus.
-Thus, the increased accuracy of ICF comes at a cost of extra resources for processing and communication.
+The increased ICF accuracy requires extra resources for processing and communication.